smathot/eeg_eyetracking_parser/readme.md

   If True, cuda will be used for GPU processing if it is available.
 If False, cuda won't be used, not even when it is available.

+* **balance: bool, optional**

+  Makes sure that a dataset contains an equal number of observations for each label by randomly duplicating observations from labels that have too few observations.

 ### Returns